umbraco/UmbracoCMSDocs/Articles/Health-Check/Guides/ClickJackingProtection.md

 ### Adding Click-Jacking Protection using manual middleware

-If you don't like to have a dependency on third party libraries.
-You can add the following custom middleware to the request pipeline.
+If you don't like to have a dependency on a third party library, you can add the following custom middleware to the request pipeline instead.

 ```cs
 public class Startup